 Information on hard disk drive failure can be found on the HDDGuru forum.
 It is also a place where data recovery professionals discuss matters to HDDs and SSDs that they have in for recovery.
 The DM001 series is discussed widely, including the requirements and limits of recovery.
 Inspection of this forum will reveal that the DM001 series HDD is regarded very poorly by data recovery professionals.

-Below is an image of a ST3000DM001 which was examined by CDR.
-Prior to receipt this HDD had been handled by a PC Shop which had made a number of unsuccessful recovery attempts on the HDD, and they reported that the disk degraded during their recovery attempts.
-In this case there was damage to the top surface of the top platter.
+Below is an image of an ST3000DM001 which was examined by CDR.
+Prior to receipt, this HDD had been handled by a PC Shop which had made a number of unsuccessful recovery attempts on the HDD, and they reported that the disk degraded during their recovery attempts.
+In this case, there was damage to the top surface of the top platter.
 This HDD is unrecoverable by any data recovery company.
-Unfortunately we see many instances of this type of media damage in Seagate DM001 series hard disk drives.
+Unfortunately, we see many instances of this type of media damage in Seagate DM001 series hard disk drives.